How to delete recent items and search history

 - Click “Clear Data.”
 Now everything should be erased.

 And that’s it.
 It really is that simple.
-You can do the same across your Mac to ensure everything runs smoothly, giving it periodic checkups to keep your Mac at peak performance.
+Setapp will give you tons of amazing tools to ensure everything runs smoothly and keep your Mac at peak performance.